vishal-ahirwar/flick/README.md

-# Solix
+# Flick

 > **Use external libraries in Modern C++ as easily as in other modern languages.**
-> Solix brings the simplicity of dependency management from languages like Python, Rust, or JavaScript into C++—finally making C++ feel modern to work with.
+> Flick brings the simplicity of dependency management from languages like Python, Rust, or JavaScript into C++—finally making C++ feel modern to work with.

 ---
 |![image](https://github.com/user-attachments/assets/9397ea15-9b4f-4e54-8000-8cc029fccf9a)|![image](https://github.com/user-attachments/assets/8417335d-fc28-4475-ad49-fdab9780bb1c)|